Bira/octopus-carnival/_posts/2016-12-01-gransys-artifacts.md

 pretty well, but the original game also has plenty of distinct items with individual names.
 While some of those are just part of the traditional JRPG upgrade treadmill, others would make fine artifacts for a **Dungeon Fantasy** game.
-We'll show some of them here, with references do **GURPS Dungeon Fantasy 6** and **GURPS Dungeon Fantasy Treasures 2** where appropriate.
+We'll discuss them here.

 As described in these supplements, artifacts are magic items that don't follow the default rules for such in GURPS.
 In Gransys, their most likely origins are